haileymgibbs/childcare-desert-analysis/README.md

 ## Requirements

 - R (≥ 4.2 recommended)
-- The following R packages (not all are required by every script — see individual READMEs):
+- The following R packages (not all are required by every script — see individual READMEs, where available):

 ```r
 install.packages(c(